GIR-pub/deepdotweb/_posts/2013/11/16/teen-dies-from-a-massive-mdma-dose-purchased-on-silk-road/index.md

 ---
-title: "Teen Dies From A MASSIVE MDMA Dose Purchased on Silk Road
+title: "Teen Dies From A MASSIVE MDMA Dose Purchased on Silk Road"
 ---
-1362  tag-dies tag-dose tag-massive tag-mdma tag-purchased tag-teen">

 <span>Posted by: <a href="https://www.deepdotweb.com/author/admin/" title="">DeepDotWeb </a></span>
 <span>November 16, 2013</span>
-<span>in <a href="https://www.deepdotweb.com/category/deepdot-news/" rel="category tag">Featured</a>, <a href="https://www.deepdotweb.com/category/news-updates/" rel="category tag">News Updates</a></span>
-<span><a href="https://www.deepdotweb.com/2013/11/16/teen-dies-from-a-massive-mdma-dose-purchased-on-silk-road/#comments">9 Comments</a></span>

 <p>As it was published by a few news sources on the UK such as the <a href="http://www.dailymail.co.uk/news/article-2507675/Patrick-McMullen-teen-died-drugs-overdose-friends-listened-Skype.html">Daily Mail</a> and <a href="http://metro.co.uk/2013/11/14/a-tragedy-of-our-times-teen-dies-while-on-skype-after-buying-drugs-from-silk-road-4187879/">Metro</a>:</p>